-Roncelli, Inc. recently entered into a Mentor-Protégé agreement with CAVU Consulting, LLC. a Service Disabled Veteran Owned Small Business under the Small Business Administration’s Mentor-Protégé program.
+Roncelli, Inc. recently entered into a Mentor-Protégé agreement with CAVU Construction, LLC. a Service Disabled Veteran Owned Small Business under the Small Business Administration’s Mentor-Protégé program.
 Through the joint venture agreement, Roncelli will provide developmental assistance and mentoring to CAVU.
 The Mentor-Protégé relationship will foster increased collaboration between Roncelli and CAVU in delivering construction services and facilities management to Federal, State and local government contracts.
 The Mentor-Protégé program was created to motivate and encourage firms like Roncelli to assist small businesses.

-According to Dave Burnham, president of CAVU Consulting, the partnership will be mutually beneficial for all parties.
+According to Dave Burnham, president of CAVU Construction, the partnership will be mutually beneficial for all parties.
 “We are extremely excited to have a mentor with the vast experience and unmatched reputation of Roncelli, Inc. The potential of our two companies working together is limitless” said Burnham.

-CAVU Consulting has had decades of experience leading and managing large-scale Naval Shipyard construction projects for aircraft carriers, submarines, and surface combatants, as well as working in the energy industry, both in construction and production however, but never had the opportunity for exposure to the commercial construction market.
+CAVU Construction has had decades of experience leading and managing large-scale Naval Shipyard construction projects for aircraft carriers, submarines, and surface combatants, as well as working in the energy industry, both in construction and production however, but never had the opportunity for exposure to the commercial construction market.
 Roncelli is an international construction firm equipped with over 50 years of experience delivering quality capital projects.
 With ongoing operations in the United States, Canada, and Mexico, Roncelli offers flexible and innovative solutions to the healthcare, industrial, and commercial market sectors.

 “Our company is always looking for ways to stay sharp and push the envelope.
 With CAVU we can gain an outside perspective on our safety and efficiency programs as well as form a strategic alliance for years to come” said Tom Wickersham, president of Roncelli, Inc.